NativeScript/docs-v7/docs/ui/supporting-multiple-screens.md

 NativeScript supports three different file qualifiers:
 - Platform qualifiers
 - Screen size qualifiers
-- Orienation qualifiers
+- Orientation qualifiers

-> **Note:** The Qualifiers for screen size and orientation are supported only in NativeScript Core applications.
+> **Important:** The qualifiers for screen size and orientation are supported only in NativeScript Core applications.
 These qualifiers are not compatible with Angular and Webpack builds.
 The platform qualifiers can be used in both NativeScript Core and NativeScript Angular applicaitons (with or without Webpack).

 ## Platform Qualifiers